Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 #### Installing libraries and packages
-In the case that you do not have any of the libraries or packages of the previous point installed, this is the way to install them on your machine.
+In the case that you do not have any of the libraries or packages of the previous point installed, this is the way to install them on your machine (using the terminal).

 **Ubuntu**
 ```